thzidaan/thzidaan.github.io/README.md

 **Why is Markdown better than a Word processor?**
 > Markdown allows you to separate the content from style.Using this, you can have consistency in your content and style without having worry about style while writing.

+**Is GitHub necessary to host my resume?**
+>No, a static site can be manually hosted by using a lightweight markup and a theme to a generator like Jekyll or Sphinx.By editing the text and reprocessing everything, the site can be updated.